THE FIRST 100 DAYS

 12. Explore & develop big opportunities

 By your 50th day, you should have a pretty good handle on your options to drive substantial value.
-Once you figure out the 2-4 significant opportunities, then you need to start developing them out with the team.
+Once you figure out the 2-4 significant opportunities, then you need to start developing them with the team.

 13. Get the right people, in the right roles

-Once you have clarity on the big opportunities, you should to take a deep breath and be honest with yourself about whether or not you have the right people in the right roles.
+Once you have clarity on the big opportunities, you should take a deep breath and be honest with yourself about whether or not you have the right people in the right roles.
 If you don’t, make changes sooner rather than later.
-If you can develop existing talent than that is a nice plus, but more often than not you’ll have to reconfigure the team and bring in external talent.
+If you can develop existing talent then that is a nice plus, but more often than not you’ll have to reconfigure the team and bring in external talent.

 14. Collaborate on goals, strategy, and plans

-Drive to clear goals, actions and plans to realize the big opportunities.
+Drive to clear goals, actions, and plans to realize the big opportunities.
 This step necessitates a high level of collaboration.
 Involve those accountable for execution, to develop and decide on the BHAGs – Big Hairy Audacious Goals.
 And, then coach your team on the creation of their strategies and plans.

 15. Manage change and focus

-At this point, you’ll have to drive fundamental change in peoples’ behavior.
+At this point, you’ll have to drive fundamental change in people’s behavior.
 Use the change management model to increase success.
 Also, ensure the team is laser-focused on the change agenda.

-16. Execute & measure
+16. Execute & Measure

 Keep the focus on execution.
 Periodically measure the impact of the strategy on the BHAGs (Big, Hairy, Audacious Goals) and the important KPIs.
 You’ll start getting a rhythm to the execution and begin learning what is working and what needs to be adjusted.
 At this point, you’ll hopefully begin to see the light at the end of the tunnel.
 Keep the team focused, energized, and driving impact, and you’ll see them and yourself grow.

-Set yourself up for success by following the First 100 Days Gameplan.
+Set yourself up for success by following the First 100 Days Game Plan.
 As always, enjoy the journey and create value!